-Cullen Jones, only the second African-American to make the U.S. Olympic Swim Team, is the first African American to win an Olympic Gold Medal for his performance in the team’s 4 x 100 freestyle relay.
-Amid all the well-earned acclaim for Michael Phelps' accomplishments racking up gold medals for swimming, Jones' historic first should be noted.
+Cullen Jones, only the second African-American to make the U.S. Olympic Swim Team, is the second African American to win an Olympic Gold Medal for his performance in the team’s 4 x 100 freestyle relay.
+Amid all the well-earned acclaim for Michael Phelps' accomplishments racking up gold medals for swimming, Jones' historic achievement should be noted.

 Jones, Phelps, Jason Lezak and Garrett Weber-Gale came in a hair's breadth ahead of the favored French team to win.
 Cullen's leg, the third of the relay, was a crucial element.
 The team came in first just ahead of the French, who were favored to win.
 The relay team's gold also helped Phelps in his quest to set a record of eight Gold Medals.

 Born in New York City, Jones moved to Irvington, N.J., at the age of five.
 Jones took swimming lessons after a near-drowning incident.
 His talent went unnoticed until he swam the free-style for North Carolina State University.
 Prior to the 2008 Olympics, Jones was the first African American ever to hold or share a swimming world record in the 4 x 100 freestyle relay.